Interpreting Results

 TeleTest allows you to view your results directly from our public laboratories and Ontario Public Health.
 Our physicians are available to talk with you about any questions regarding your results.
-The following page outlines some commonly used terms in your report with respect to STI testing, and what each term means.
-Our physicians will contact you directly if you are positive for Syphilis, HIV, Chlamydia, Gonorrhea, or Trichomonas.

 Common terms on your results page